-The Newcastle region has loads of fun playgrounds aimed at a variety of ages from toddler to older school aged kids.
-For toddlers, you want playgrounds that offer age-appropriate equipment, soft ground coverings, and fencing for those kids who love to run.
+The Newcastle region has loads of fun playgrounds aimed at a variety of ages from toddler to older school-aged kids.
+The following playgrounds are great for kids under 5 and offer age-appropriate equipment, baby swings, soft ground coverings, steps they can try to climb up and fencing for those kids who love to run.

-Here’s a list of playgrounds which offer equipment suitable for toddlers.
+Here’s our big list of playgrounds in Newcastle, Lake Macquarie & the Hunter which offer equipment suitable for toddlers.

 Lambton Park (Lambton)

 Lambton Park features playground equipment specifically for little ones including a slide, activity panels and a xylophone.
 This is in addition to the rockers, a roundabout, a small play house and a baby swing for preschoolers.
-Full review.
+Read more about Lambton Park.

 Empire Park (Bar Beach)

 At Empire Park, there’s modern play equipment with a small slide and easily navigable stairs for toddlers.
 There’s a few wobblies including a cute sailboat themed wobbly on which little ones can hang on to the sail and bounce.
-Full review.
+Read more about Empire Park.